Reduce the number of Vermonters who are obese and 10 more...less...

 Author: Physical Activity & Nutrition Program, Vermont Department of Health

-In 2020, the Behavioral Risk Factor Surveillance System (BRFSS) data showed that 27% of Vermont adults age 20 and older are obese.
-This is a slight drop from 2018, when the prevalence was 29%, however the difference is not statistically significant.
-We know that obesity prevalence rises with age, and that adults with a high school education or less and a lower income are more likely to be obese.
+In 2022, the Behavioral Risk Factor Surveillance System (BRFSS) data showed that 27% of Vermont adults age 20 and older are obese.
+This is a slight decrease from 2021, when the prevalence was 30%, however the difference is not statistically significant.
+The Vermont rate is statistically lower than the United States rate of 34%.

 Why Is This Important?